jiyong-park/jiyong-park.github.io/_pages/research.md

 1. Green IS/IT & Green Technology
 	1. **Park, J.**, Han, K., and Lee, B. “Can IT-Driven Growth be Sustainable?
 The Role of Information Technology in Decoupling Productivity Growth and Energy Use,” under 2nd round review at *Production and Operations Management*
-	2. **Park, J.** “Hiding Carbon Footprint in the Cloud: Cloud Migration, Corporate Sustainability Disclosure, and Environmental Performance,” work in progress
+	2. **Park, J.** “Hiding Carbon Footprint in the Cloud: Cloud Migration, Corporate Carbon Disclosure, and Environmental Performance,” work in progress
 	3. **Park, J.**, Chung, S., and Han, K. “Toward Green Data Centers: Environmental Regulation, Green Data Center Innovation, and Firm Value,” in preparation for submission
 	4. **Park, J.** “Local Spillovers of Data Centers in Energy and Carbon Footprints,” work in progress
 	5. **Park, J.**\* and Shim, J.\* “Disproportionate Gains of Energy Efficiency from Industrial Robots: Firm-Level Evidence from 95 Countries,” submitted [* Equal Contribution]